gabriel-alves-p/l-atelier-eden/README.md

 - Smoothing out the edges of the logo background took some time also, it was finally solved by the use of the 'box-shadow' element, which I found whilst researching on [W3Schools](https://www.w3schools.com/).

-- Since the Google Maps iFrame was imported with some styles pre-set, I found it difficult to override some of them and centralize the iFrame within it's parent division.
+- Since the Google Maps iFrame was imported with some styles pre-set, I found it difficult to override some of them and centralize the iFrame within its parent division.
 I managed to solve this by using 'margin: 0 auto;' which was found in one of my lessons with Code Institute.

 ### Outstanding Defects

-- A few margins need some slight adjusting for mobile viewports, will be done in future works.
+- A few margins need some slight adjusting for mobile viewports, which will be done in future works.

 ## Accessibility